aashari/boilerplate-bun-restapi/README.md

 cp .env.example .env
 ```

-> The default values in .env should work out of the box for local development.
+Note: The default values in .env should work out of the box for local development.

 ### Step 3: Start MongoDB using Docker Compose